leah-jala/PP5-PaperDreams7Apr/README.md

 The site owner is not interested in joining Etsy as she feels the platform is too crowded, and there is some suggestion it has declined.
 [TechPenny blames Etsy's algorithms](https://techpenny.com/typical-etsy-demographics-stats/) and the amount of time customers must spend on the platform only to get frustrated and leave after they don't find what they are looking form.
 By contrast, [Statista.com](https://www.statista.com/statistics/409375/etsy-active-buyers/) reported an 18% increase in sales.
 Reuter's reports Etsy has suffered related to [SVBs collapse with resulting delays processing sellers' payments](https://www.reuters.com/markets/etsy-other-e-commerce-companies-feel-squeeze-svb-collapse-2023-03-13/), with some sellers complaining Etsy lacked transparency.
 Notwithstanding these reports on the Etsy platform itself, there is a clear interest by consumers in handcrafted items created by small businesses.

 ### Marketing Goals
 The site owner will market through her Facebook Page, [Paper Dreams](https://www.facebook.com/profile.php?id=100091661127883).
-The idea is to build a community there by displaying work and creating a community by providing free tutorials online and encourage site users to post their progress and results on the Facebook page.
+The idea is to build a community there by displaying work and providing free tutorials online and encourage site users to post their progress and results on the Facebook page.
 The artist is a local artist and sells at local markets where she can prominently display the site link.
 The intention would to get a domain name matching the name of the business so it is memorable.

 The marketing goals are to: